1

 You can apply year-round.
 However, most nationalities have a quota of Japan working holiday visas that are released each April.
 These don’t always run out, but where possible, we suggest applying as soon after April to ensure you secure a visa.
 The application consists of an online visa application and in-person appointment at the Embassy of Japan in your home country.
 Applications can take 2-3 months in total, so remember to build that into your timeframes – especially if you’re looking to pre-arrange a ski season job.

 No, it’s not essential to speak Japanese, as most of the employers we work with are looking to fill English-speaking job roles.
 However, it can be easier to find work and open up more opportunities if you have a basic understanding of the language.
-Plus, it will improve your overall experience and understanding of Japanese culture if you know greetings, introductions and dining etiquette etc.
+Plus, it will improve your overall experience and understanding of Japanese culture if you know greetings, introductions and dining etiquette etc. As well as being some of the friendliest people in the world, the Japanese are also big on manners – so attempting to speak some Japanese will go a long way and is sure to raise big smiles!

 There are two Work Japan options.

-‘Own Job’ is designed to find work when you arrive.
-Starting in Tokyo, it includes five weeks’ arrival accommodation, comprehensive job counselling with access to job portals where English-speaking jobs are posted, job support for the full 12-months of your visa, CV translating, cover letter writing and more.
-Jobs are all English-speaking and are in and around Tokyo.
+Own Job is designed to find work when you arrive.
+Starting in Tokyo or Kyoto, it includes five weeks’ arrival accommodation, comprehensive job counselling with access to job portals where English-speaking jobs are posted, job support for the full 12-months of your visa, CV translating, cover letter writing and more.
+Jobs are all English-speaking and are in and around Tokyo or Kyoto.

-Starting each Friday, you’ll be met at either Narita or Haneda airport where you’ll be accompanied via public transport (a great way to get intro-d to Japanese public transport and trains!) to your included Tokyo accommodation where you’ll have the weekend to get over your jetlag and explore Tokyo.
+Starting each Friday, you’ll be met at either Narita or Haneda airport in Tokyo where you’ll be accompanied via public transport (a great way to get intro-d to Japanese public transport and trains!) to your included Tokyo accommodation where you’ll have the weekend to get over your jetlag and explore Tokyo.
 You’ll then visit the relevant offices to get all your paperwork sorted that week.
-If you’ve selected ‘JENZA Job’, you should book an internal flight on day 5 to Sapporo New Chitose airport – this is the closest airport to Niseko, Rusutsu or Furano.
+You should then book an internal flight from the Wednesday up to Sapporo.

 Once you’re booked onto Work Japan, our team will run through everything with you .

-JENZA Job: Five nights’ accommodation at a Share House in Tokyo, giving you enough time to sort your residence registration, Japanese bank account and the other required formalities you need to start working.
+JENZA Job: Five nights’ accommodation in the houseshare*, giving you enough time to sort your residence registration, Japanese bank account and the other required formalities you need to start working.
 Depending on the employer, you’ll usually have access to subsidised staff accommodation during your ski season job.
 See the job description further up this page for the accommodation costs.
-If there isn’t availability at the Share House, accommodation will be at a hostel.

 Did someone say 'gap decade'?